Mina-Atef-Marzouk-Gayed/Asset-Manger-internship-RSC/README.md

 ## 📑 Notes
 - Project independently developed and maintained.
 - Fully operational as a replacement for Excel-based asset management.

+  ## 📄 Enhancements & Issues

+For the next version, see the detailed improvements in **[Enhancement.pdf](./Enhancement.pdf)**.